 She was about a half-foot shorter than my perfect 5’11” height, with similar features as mine, but absolutely perfect.
-She was slim, but voluptuous.
+She was slim, but voluptuous, with high cheekbones.
 Her hair, a bright sable with a bit of gold cascading down, obscuring her pallid face.
 Staring at her, I can remember a hint of honey surrounding her dark coffee eyes.
 Her skin as white as alabaster.
 I loved that.
 The more pale like a vampire you looked, the more you had my attention.
 My attention that should have been owned by this guy I wasn’t listening to.

 This poor guy who was supposed have my undivided attention had a slight drinking problem.
 He had just been married to a religious gal with a strict Catholic family.
 His new in-laws couldn’t endure his drinking, which upset his new wife.
 Their fighting escalated quickly to the point where she had to hand him an ultimatum: quit drinking and go to rehab or lose her forever.
 So of course, he came to treatment and was gung-ho about the program, hence, he was doing his fifth step.

 Most people don’t do all the work they ask you to do in treatment, so they get by with, sometimes, not doing anything.
 Then there are those people who, like this guy, are all about the program and attempt to work as many steps as possible.
 A sad matter about those people is that, most of the time, they’re the first ones to go back out.
 Relapsing merely a couple days after leaving treatment.
 It’s not uncommon, though.
 There’s only a 5-10 percent success rate at these places who abide by the A.A. format.

 I hated thinking about it, so I gave him my wholehearted attention for the last thirty to forty minutes.
 Fifth steps ordinarily lasted from an hour to an hour-and-a-half.